Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

-The performance of HMC as described above depends on two parameters chosen by the user: the mass matrix $M$ and the amount of time $T$ between momentum updates.
-Before discussing strategies for choosing these parameters, we must first address how to simulate Hamiltonian motion.
+The performance of HMC as described above depends on two user-specified parameters: the mass matrix $M$ and the integration time $T$.
+Before we discuss choosing these parameters, we must first address how to simulate Hamiltonian motion.

-If the Hamiltonian motion in Step 2 above were to be simulated exactly, the Metropolis-Hastings correction in Step 3 would be unnecessary because the ratio is exactly one \citep{neal2011mcmc}.
+If the Hamiltonian motion in Step 2 above were to be simulated exactly, the Metropolis-Hastings correction in Step 3 would be unnecessary because the ratio would be exactly one \citep{neal2011mcmc}.
 This property is guaranteed by the conservation of energy in Hamiltonian motion---Step 2 simply moves along a density contour of the augmented distribution.
 Unfortunately, exact simulation of the Hamiltonian motion is not possible for most posterior densities that arise in Bayesian inference---there is no known analytic way to move along the contours.

-In practice, simulation of the trajectory of Hamiltonian motion is typically carried out using approximate numerical integrators of the differential equations, the most popular of which is the \emph{leapfrog integrator} \citep{neal2011mcmc} (sometimes referred to as the Stormer-Verlet integrator: e.g. \citep{chao2015exponential}).
+In practice, simulation of the trajectory of Hamiltonian motion is typically carried out using approximate numerical integrators of the differential equations, the most popular of which is the \emph{leapfrog integrator} \citep{neal2011mcmc}.
 The leapfrog integrator discretizes the Hamiltonian motion via alternating linear updates of $U$ and $Z$ until the trajectory of length $T$ has been simulated.
 The following steps are iterated $L \in \mathbb{N}$ times:

-Together, the user-specified parameters $\epsilon > 0$ (sometimes called the step-size) and $ L \in \mathbb{N}$ (the number of steps) define leapfrog trajectory of length $T = L\epsilon$.
-Smaller values of $\epsilon$ provide more accurate approximations of the Hamiltonian motion (and thus the higher the Metropolis-Hastings acceptance rate), but also require correspondingly larger values of $L$---and thus more computation---to simulate a given trajectory length $T$.
+Together, the user-specified parameters $\epsilon > 0$ (step-size) and $ L \in \mathbb{N}$ (the number of steps) define the integration time $T = L\epsilon$.
+Smaller values of $\epsilon$ provide more accurate approximations of the Hamiltonian motion, and thus a higher the Metropolis-Hastings acceptance rate.
+However, they also require correspondingly larger values of $L$---and thus more computation---to simulate a given integration time $T$.
 It is thus important to strike a balance between the two to obtain adequately high acceptance rates for reasonably correlated draws without wasting computational resources.

 Choosing the user-specified parameters $M$ and $T$ for HMC via leapfrog amounts to choosing three parameters: the mass matrix $M$, the step size $\epsilon$ and the number of steps $L$.
-The original time parameter $T = L \epsilon$ is a byproduct of the choices of $\epsilon$ and $L$.
+The integration time $T = L \epsilon$ is a product of the choices of $\epsilon$ and $L$.